This post is on tips and tricks to improve your odds at winning.

 Other Tips

-1. The biggest thing you can do is not panic, and just play your best game.
-If you concentrate on your catching and stop worrying about the other player, you will fare better.
+- The biggest thing you can do is not panic, and just play your best game.
+If you concentrate on your play and stop worrying about the other player, you will fare better.

-3. Because of lag, it is better to be a little conservative over missing.
+- Because of lag, it is better to be a little conservative over peeling out.
 However.
-If you find that you are consistently losing to someone, then it is best to be a little more courageous on your last fish.
-So against someone you often win against, be last fish conservative.
-If you are losing a lot to someone, be last fish aggressive.
+If you find that you are consistently losing to someone, then it is best to be a little more courageous in your last catch.
+So against someone you often win against, be conservative.
+If you are losing a lot to someone, be more aggressive.

-5. If you find that you are losing a lot, consider taking a break and target a lower rank with Mulligans.
+- If you find that you are losing a lot, consider taking a break and target a lower rank.
 Or…perhaps this just isn’t the minigame for you.

-7. Ask yourself what your goal is.
+- Ask yourself what your goal is.
 Look at how long the event is through Reddit, then ask what you aim for.
 If you want T100, most times you’re going to need to play for most of the window.
-T50 or above, unless you’re RainbowUltra, Arn, me, etc. You’re playing the full 2 1/2 hrs or about 4-5 hours on weekends.
+T50 or above, unless you’re RainbowUltra, Arn, me, etc. You’re playing the full event.
 If you can’t manage to play that long, consider shooting for top T500 and relax.
 It’s a minigame, it’s supposed to be fun!

 Closing Thoughts